DHTMLX/docs-booking/docs/api/config/booking-cardshape.md

 ### Description

 @short: Optional.
-An object with settings for managing information displayed in cards
+An object with settings for managing information displayed on the left side of cards

 ### Usage